 Summer can’t always be sunny.
 When the sun takes a breather - or even if it is just too hot out - take time out to visit one of the following:

-90. Devonian Gardens - Explore for yourself the flora and fauna available at Calgary’s own Emerald City
+87. Devonian Gardens - Explore for yourself the flora and fauna available at Calgary’s own indoor park.

-91. The City of Calgary Village Square Leisure Centre and Southland Leisure Centre - Offers a wide variety of programs including swim lessons, sports, preschool fun, and more.
+88. The City of Calgary Village Square Leisure Centre and Southland Leisure Centre - Offers waterparks, slides and swimming pools plus a wide variety of programs including swim lessons, sports, preschool fun, and more.

-102. Coffee & S’cream - The 2,000-square foot indoor play space lets kids be adventurous even when it is wet outside.
-Located at 555 Northmount Drive NW.
+99. Coffee & Scream - The 2,000-square foot indoor play space lets kids be adventurous even when it is wet outside.
+Located at 555 Northmount Drive N.W.